-However, the Particle Photon did not possess any sensor capabilities on its own.
+However, the Particle Photon did not possess any sensor capabilities of its own.
 To gather our desired data, we needed to connect external sensors to the microcontroller and program it to receive information continuously.
-The two necessary sensors for this project were force sensors and an accelerometer.
-We programmed the force sensor to measure the weight of an impact and to check for damage directly to the skull.
-The accelerometer was arguably more vital, as it measured any rapid acceleration or deceleration that could potentially result in an impact concussion.
-This type of injury is most common among bicycling accidents.
+The two necessary sensors for this project were position sensors and an accelerometer.
+We programmed the position sensors to locate where an impact occurred.
+The accelerometer was arguably more vital, as it measured any rapid acceleration or deceleration in G-force that could potentially result in a concussion from whiplash movements.

 The team required an element capable of measuring large amounts of force in a compact package.
-Initially, our team planned to place several force sensors inside the helmet, using those positions to give an approximate impact location.
+Initially, our team planned to place several circular force sensors inside the helmet as nodes, using each individual sensor to give an approximate impact location.
 We considered this idea to be of merit, but in application, it was not as locationally accurate as we initially hoped.
 We then stumbled on a force-position sensor, which relayed to the microcontroller a precise position while it pinpointed the amount of applied force.
-The force-position sensor is shown below in figure 7.
+The force-position sensor is shown below.

-Figure 7.
+Figure 11.
 Force-position Sensor